-I have never I have heard about I hear about I hear about heard about it it a few times it often it all the time 0 1 2 3 4 5 6 7 8 9 10
+I have not heard abo I hear about it often I hear about it all the time 0 1 2 3 4 5 6 7 8 9 10

 Means of all groups fell in the low to middle range of the scale.
 The pre-Short program survey group (M = 3.84, SD = 2.57), the pre-Long program survey group (M = 3.65, SD = 2.54), the post-Short program survey group (M = 3.60, SD = 2.77), and the post-Long program survey group (M = 4.26, SD = 2.74) indicate that Science Museum of Minnesota visitors, on average, have some familiarity with the concept of nano but that most do not rate themselves as hearing about it often.
 As noted in the demographic section, an independent sample t-test showed there was no significant difference between the mean of the pre-Short program survey group and the mean of post-Short program survey group.
 However, there was a significant difference between the post-Long program survey group and the pre-Long program survey group: t(501) = -2.433, p = 0.16.
 This finding suggests that differences found between the pre- and post-samples for the Long programs must be interpreted with extreme caution except in instances where regression analysis includes prior nano exposure as a covariate.